-Scheduling a mastectomy prosthesis fitting is an integral part of the post-surgery process.
-Certified fitters, like those at A Fitting Experience, can assist you in finding the right prostheses and bras to get you back into the activities you enjoy and make the road to recovery a smooth one.
+Scheduling a mastectomy prosthesis fitting is an integral part of the post-breast cancer surgery process.
+Certified mastectomy fitters, like those at A Fitting Experience Mastectomy Shoppe, can assist you in finding the right breast forms and mastectomy bras to get you back into the activities you enjoy and make the road to recovery a smooth one.

 If you have recently undergone a mastectomy or will have one in the future, you may have some questions: Is there a mastectomy bra fitting service near me?
 What happens during the fitting process?
 How many bras do I need?
-When should I schedule my first fitting?
-Will my insurance pay for my products?
+When should I schedule an appointment?
+Will my insurance company pay for my products?

-This starter guide to the fitting process will answer these questions and more.
+This starter guide to the fitting process can answer these questions and more.

-While the fitting process will vary slightly from fitter to fitter, one thing should always remain the same: Your fitting should be conducted in complete privacy.
+While the fitting process will vary slightly from fitter to fitter, one thing should always remain the same: Your fitting will be conducted in complete privacy.

-When you arrive for your fitting, you will likely first meet with your assigned fitter for a consultation to discuss your surgery and the look you are trying to achieve with your prostheses.
+When you arrive for your fitting, you will meet with your assigned fitter for a consultation to discuss your surgery and the look you are trying to achieve with your breast prosthesis.

-You and your certified fitter will then go to a fitting room that will allow them to asses the condition of the skin and any remaining breast tissue in complete privacy.
+You and your certified fitter will then go to a fitting room so they can assess the condition of the skin and chest wall and any remaining breast tissue.

-After this, your fitter will recommend prostheses options based on your measurements, age, body type, and remaining breast tissue.
+After this, your fitter will recommend prostheses options as well as pocket bras based on your measurements, body type, lifestyle, and remaining breast tissue.

-Because your fitter will have the many different types of prosthesis available, this is an excellent opportunity to try out the various shapes, sizes, and styles and find the best fit for your form.
+Because your fitter will have the different types of prostheses available, this is an excellent opportunity to try out the various shapes, sizes, and styles and find the best fit for your form.

 It is best to wear tops with a tighter fit to a fitting so you can see how the prostheses form to your body.
 If for any reason you do not like how the prostheses look or feel, speak up!
 Your fitter will be happy to show you other options.